Flood Advisory issued for Johnston by NWS - News Break

 Flood Advisory issued for Johnston by NWS

-Effective: 2021-07-08 14:44:00 EDT Expires: 2021-07-08 15:15:00 EDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
+Effective: 2021-07-08 15:06:00 EDT Expires: 2021-07-08 23:00:00 EDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
 Most flood deaths occur in vehicles.
-Target Area: Johnston The National Weather Service in Raleigh has issued a * Urban and Small Stream Flood Advisory for Johnston County in central North Carolina Northeastern Wake County in central North Carolina West Central Wayne County in central North Carolina * Until 445 PM EDT. * At 246 PM EDT, Doppler radar indicated 2 to 4 inches of rain has fallen across central Johnston County and eastern Wake County.
-This will cause urban and small stream flooding. * Some locations that will experience flooding include Raleigh, Smithfield, Wake Forest, Clayton, Zebulon, Knightdale, Micro, Selma, Wendell, Rolesville, Four Oaks, Pine Level, Princeton, Flowers, Emit and Grantham.
-Additional rainfall amounts up to 1 inch are expected over the area as the last rain band associated with Elsa eventually lifts north of the area.
+Target Area: Johnston The National Weather Service in Raleigh has issued a * Urban and Small Stream Flood Advisory for Southwestern Johnston County in central North Carolina Central Wake County in central North Carolina * Until 430 PM EDT. * At 132 PM EDT, Doppler radar indicated heavy rain due to thunderstorms.
+This will cause urban and small stream flooding.
+Between 1 and 2 inches of rain have fallen. * Some locations that will experience flooding include Raleigh, Cary, Garner, Benson, RDU International, Morrisville, Lake Benson, Lake Wheeler, William B Umstead State Park, Coats Crossroads, Falls Lake Boat Ramp, Purnell and Falls Lake.
+Additional rainfall amounts up to 1.5 inches are expected over the area.
 This additional rain will result in minor flooding.alerts.weather.gov

 Comments / 0